 If you are an undergraduate student in your last term, you may upload an unofficial copy of your current transcript.
 Upon acceptance into a graduate program, a final transcript indicating that you have completed your undergraduate studies will be required before the start of classes.

 The Office of Graduate Admissions does not evaluate international transcripts.
 In lieu of a transcript, applicants with a non-U.S. degree must submit a course-by-course evaluation of their academic record.
 We accept evaluations from any NACES member organization.
 If you do not have or plan to obtain a transcript evaluation, you should upload your unofficial transcripts to your portal for further consideration*.

-*Note: Starting Spring 2023, the Office of Graduate Admissions will offer a limited number of free transcript evaluations for eligible F-1 and J-1 visa applicants.
+*Note: The Office of Graduate Admissions will offer a limited number of free transcript evaluations for eligible F-1 and J-1 visa applicants.
 After the application is completed (with exception of the transcript evaluation), students will receive an email with their next steps to request this service.
 We will review all requests received to determine eligibility and will notify the applicants accordingly.
 Note that, due to a number of factors, we cannot guarantee this service will be provided to all students who request it.

 International students, with the exception of those eligible for waivers (noted below), must submit proof of English proficiency.
 Unofficial score reports are not accepted.
 Students must have official scores sent directly from the testing service to Montclair State University.
 Students must submit one of the following as proof:

 |TOEFL IBT (Test of English as a Foreign Language, Internet Based Test)||83||2520|